QiuYukang/5G-LENA/doc/source/nr-module.rst

 * Shannon-based: which chooses the highest MCS that gives a spectral efficiency lower than the one provided by the Shannon rate (using a coefficient of :math:`{-}\ln(5{\times}0.00001)/0.5` to account for the difference in between the theoretical bound and real performance)

 The AMC model can be configured by the user through the associated attribute.

+Note that link adaptation is done at UE side, and then communicated to the gNB through a CQI index.